lkandakji/attention_guided_cam/README.md

 # Attention Guided CAM: Visual Explanations of Vision Transformer Guided by Self-Attention

-This is a Pytorch implementation of the Attention Guided CAM submitted to AAAI 2024.
+This repo contains code for a mechanistic study of how ViTs localize and represent visual evidence.
+The project implements Attention-Guided CAM (AGCAM) and compares it against other explanation methods for ViTs, including Attention Rollout and LRP-based approaches.
+Rather than treating visual explanations as purely post-hoc artifacts, this work examines how self-attention structure interacts with gradient-based signals to produce localized evidence maps, and how these mechanisms behave across different inputs.

+This code was originally developed as part of a research study and is presented here as a reproducible framework for probing internal representations of ViTs.

+## Research Motivation

+ViTs often achieve strong aggregate performance while relying on distributed, non-local representations that are difficult to interpret.
+In weak-signal or weakly supervised regimes, this can lead to explanations that appear confident but are poorly grounded in relevant visual evidence.

+This project investigates:
+* how self-attention influences gradient-based explanations,
+* whether attention-guided methods improve localization consistency,
+* and where explanation methods break down despite strong classification accuracy.

-## Description of Our Method
+## Method Overview
-Our AGCAM provides a high-level semantic explanation with a great localization performanace of the Vision Transformer (ViT) model proposed in https://arxiv.org/abs/2010.11929.
-We introduces a gradient-based analysis of the ViT model guided by the self-attention information intrinsically produced by ViT and this provides a visual explanation with great weakly-supervised object localization performance.
+AGCAM performs a gradient-based analysis of ViT models that is explicitly guided by the model’s self-attention structure.
+By incorporating attention information directly into the explanation pipeline, the method aims to align saliency maps with the internal decision pathways of the model rather than treating attention and gradients independently.

+We evaluate AGCAM alongside:
+* Attention Rollout (Abnar & Zuidema, 2020), which aggregates attention weights across layers, and
+* LRP-based ViT explanations (Chefer et al., 2021), which propagate relevance scores through the transformer architecture.

+## Experimental Setup
+Experiments are conducted on the ImageNet ILSVRC 2012 validation set using pretrained Vision Transformer models released via the timm library, which can be downloaded from https://github.com/rwightman/pytorch-image-models/releases/download/v0.1-vitjx/jx_vit_base_p16_224-80ecf9dd.pth.
+While the models themselves are not trained as part of this work, the focus is on internal behavior and explanation quality, not task optimization.
+For the quantitative evalution (ABPC and localiztion performance test), you need the validation set of ImageNet ILSVRC 2012 and should provide the root folder of the dataset as an argument.

+We evaluate explanation methods using:
+* pixel accuracy, IoU, Dice coefficient, precision, and recall (for localization)
+*  Area Between Perturbation Curves (ABPC) to measure explanation faithfulness under systematic input perturbation

+Across methods, the evaluation framework surfaces several recurring failure patterns:
+* explanations that collapse to high-frequency textures,
+* attention maps that diffuse across irrelevant regions,
+* and saliency maps that remain stable under perturbation despite changes in model confidence.

 ## Example Code Configurations
-1. We provide examples of our method applied in the images of the dataset of ImageNet ILSVRC 2012 (https://www.image-net.org/challenges/LSVRC/2012/).
 Due to the restriction on the size of the submission file, a small subset of the dataset is selected as the sample images for the visualization example.
-Note that the model parameter of ViT trained to this dataset is **NOT** from our work but released by Timm, which can be downloaded from https://github.com/rwightman/pytorch-image-models/releases/download/v0.1-vitjx/jx_vit_base_p16_224-80ecf9dd.pth.

-2. For the quantitative evalution (ABPC and localiztion performance test), you need the validation set of ImageNet ILSVRC 2012 and should provide the root folder of the dataset as an argument.

-3. This submitted zip file contains the following contents:
+This submitted zip file contains the following contents:
 * The implementation code of our method.
 * The ViT model implementation provided by Timm library adapted to our method.
 * The implementation code of Attention Rollout whose method was introduced in https://arxiv.org/abs/2005.00928, provided by https://github.com/jacobgil/vit-explain
 * The implementation code of LRP-based method devised for Vision Transformer whose method was introduced in https://arxiv.org/abs/2012.09838, provided by https://github.com/hila-chefer/Transformer-Explainability.
 * The sample code for calculating the localization performance with the metrics shown in our paper (pixel accuracy, IoU, dice coefficient, recall and precision scores).
-* The sample code for calculating the ABPC (Area Between Perturbation Curves) score shown in our paper.
+* The sample code for calculating the ABPC (Area Between Perturbation Curves) score.
 * The sample notebook for generating visual explanation and the class-specific visual explanation.
 * The sample images.
-* A README.md file (this)
 * A requirements.txt file

 # To set the environment,
 ```